cebernal/ScreenshotCollector/README.md

  Extracts screenshots from an Android device

- Authenticates a user in order to send the data
+ Authenticates an user in order to send the data